samlaubscher/Stellar-Drift-Game-M2/README.md

 </div>

-I began to write function that stores and returns an array of each of the numbers associated with the corresponding angle.
+I began to write a function that stores and returns an array of each of the numbers associated with the corresponding angle.

 ```
 function getAngleNumber(angle) {